-PC-Tel's goal is to be the leading provider of cost-effective software-based connectivity solutions that enable internet access and other communication applications through existing analog and emerging broadband networks.
+PCTEL's goal is to be the leading provider of cost-effective software-based connectivity solutions that enable high speed internet access and other communication applications through emerging broadband and existing analog networks.
 Key elements of our strategy include:

 Target Emerging High-Growth Communications Technologies.
 We identify emerging high-growth communications technologies and develop innovative software-based connectivity solutions to capitalize on these new market opportunities as they gain acceptance.
 Our software-based technology is extensible, allowing us to quickly and cost-effectively develop new applications.
 We have recently leveraged our core technologies to design and develop a fully functional software-based G.Lite solution, LiteSpeed.
 In addition, we are currently developing implementation options for extending host signal processing technology into the emerging wireless data network market, which includes devices that offer high speed access to internet connections as well as wireless connections to computing on internet devices within homes and businesses.
-We believe that our communications technology will enable us to develop significant applications in the broadband modem markets.
+In addition to targeting opportunities for broadband data communications, we intend to aggressively pursue new markets for short range wireless market opportunities within the unlicensed FCC frequency ranges where many opportunities and few barriers to entry exist.
+These markets include cordless telephony as well as many local area and personal area networking through new wireless industry standards such as HomeRF and Bluetooth.
+We can also address the market for industrial, scientific and medical embedded wireless applications.
+We believe that our communications technology will enable us to develop significant applications in the broadband modem and short range wireless markets.

 Continue To Enhance Software-Based Solutions.
 We are committed to enhancing the scope of our host signal processing technology to further reduce the number of hardware components in our software-based solutions.
-We believe that our success in minimizing the hardware content of our soft modems will continue to enhance our ability to address emerging markets in non-PC devices that require smaller designs and reduced power consumption.
+We believe that our success in minimizing the hardware content of our soft modems will continue to enhance our ability to address emerging markets in alternative internet access devices that require smaller designs and reduced power consumption.
 This reduction of hardware content provides numerous benefits for our original equipment manufacturer customers, including: